divyaang/Project-Logistic-Regression/README.md

 Part II

-In this part Logistic Regression has been used to come with predictions.
+In this part Logistic Regression has been used to come with predictions for Titanic dataset.

 Dataset Used: Titanic dataset which is one of the datasets available in sklearn.